National Geospatial-Intelligence Agency: National Imagery and Mapping Agency (NIMA)

 NIMA was established on October 1, 1996, by the National Defense Authorization Act for Fiscal Year 1997.
 The creation of NIMA followed more than a year of study, debate, and planning by the defense, intelligence, and policy-making communities (as well as the Congress) and continuing consultations with customer organizations.
 The creation of NIMA centralized responsibility for imagery and mapping.

 NIMA combined the DMA, the Central Imagery Office (CIO), and the Defense Dissemination Program Office (DDPO) in their entirety, as well as the mission and functions of the NPIC.
 Also merged into NIMA were the imagery exploitation, dissemination, and processing elements of the Defense Intelligence Agency, National Reconnaissance Office, and the Defense Airborne Reconnaissance Office.

 NIMA's creation was clouded by the natural reluctance of cultures to merge and the fear that their respective missions—mapping in support of defense activities versus intelligence production, principally in support of national policymakers—would be subordinated, each to the other.

-NGA
+National Geospatial-Intelligence Agency (NGA)

 NGA's old headquarters in Brookmont, Maryland prior to 2012.
 It had been the headquarters of NGA and its predecessor agencies since 1945.
 After the move to its current headquarters, this facility was renovated and became Intelligence Community Campus-Bethesda.

-With the enactment of the National Defense Authorization Act for Fiscal Year 2004 on November 24, 2003, NIMA was renamed NGA to reflect better its primary mission in the area of GEOINT.
+With the enactment of the National Defense Authorization Act for Fiscal Year 2004 on November 24, 2003, NIMA was renamed National Geospatial-Intelligence Agency (NGA) to reflect better its primary mission in the area of GEOINT.